 This Totally Barbados guide should act as your closest travel companion and your ‘how-to’ manual for living in Barbados.
 This page and related articles provide you with useful and practical information about everything you need to know before you embark on your journey, as well as handy hints for while you’re settling into your new island life.

-After death and divorce, moving ranks third on the list of most stressful activities for people.
-No matter how many times you have done it before, moving to a new home, new country and a new culture is never straight-forward and easy.
+Research suggests that after death and divorce, moving ranks third on the list of most stressful activities for people.
+No matter how many times you’ve done it before, moving to a new home, new country and new culture is not without its unique set of challenges.

-Nevertheless, your attitude about how you approach your move will always have an impact on your experience.
-Most of all, we hope that you be forever enriched by the culture and people of Barbados and their way of life.
-Enjoy your time and experience in Barbados however short or long it might be.
-It's a journey you will never forget!
+Your attitude towards your move will always have an impact on your experience.
+We hope that you’ll be forever enriched by our culture and enjoy your time and experience in Barbados, however short or long it might be.
+It’s sure to be a journey you will never forget!

-We do suggest you do as much reading and research as possible and Living in Barbados can be your companion before and after your arrival in Barbados.
+We do suggest you do as much reading as possible, and keep our Living in Barbados guide close to hand, before and after your arrival in Barbados.

-While we aim to keep Living in Barbados as accurate and up to date as possible, we welcome your impressions, information and experiences in order that we improve this site.
+NOTE: Whilst we aim to keep Living in Barbados as accurate and up to date as possible, we welcome your impressions, information and experiences in the spirit of the continuous improvement of our site.